azureuse7/public_code/08-Azure/Azure Cosmos DB-cli.md

 ## **Example: Using Azure CLI to Create and Manage Azure Cosmos DB**
 Below is a step-by-step example demonstrating how to create an Azure Cosmos DB account, create a database and container, and perform basic operations using the Azure CLI in a Bash environment.
 ### **Prerequisites:**
-1. **Azure CLI Installed:** Ensure you have the Azure CLI installed.
-If not, you can install it from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-1. **Azure Subscription:** You need an active Azure subscription.
-If you don't have one, you can create a free account [here](https://azure.microsoft.com/en-us/free/).

 ### **Step 1: Log in to Azure**
 ``` bash
 bash